posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 ```

 The arguments can be removed during the compilation step in production mode since they are only used for types and are ignored at runtime.

-// TODO: move to the inerface section when talking about lazy

 ### Non blocking data fetching (Lazy Loaders)